-With the 2022 summer transfer window coming to a close, we have all the information you need about deadline day in England and elsewhere around Europe, as well as squad lists for the Premier League and Champions League…
+With the 2023 summer transfer window coming to a close this week, we have all the information you need about deadline day in England and elsewhere around Europe and the rest of the world…

 When does the transfer window close?